williamw520/fetchmailatt/README.md

 The config file controls all aspects of the download process.

-When running without any command line arugment, the program uses the *conf/default.conf* for configuration.
-When the *-c config.conf* is used, configuration properties are read from the *conf/config.conf* file.
-When the *-c /full/path/config.conf* is used, configuration properties are read from the specified path and file.
+Running without any command line arugment, the program uses the *conf/default.conf* for configuration.
+When called with *-c config.conf*, the *conf/config.conf* file is used.
+When called with *-c /full/path/config.conf*, the specified file on the path is used.

 ## Secure the Configuration Files

-Since the conf files contain the email user credential, it's prudent to restrict read access to it besides the Java program.
+Since the conf files contain the email user credential, it's prudent to restrict read access to them to all beside yourself.

 ## Mail host, protocol, and folder